Run Lab Rat Run is the first-released novel in the Modified series.

+She knew it was a lie.
 Genetic test subjects like her usually died by thirty, and they always died in pain.

-Release Date: August, 2021
+Release Date: August 11, 2021

 “Shawn Butler presents us with a glimpse into this possible future in an entertaining tale of an athletic competition gone mad.” – Lazarus Lake (aka Gary Cantrell), Founder of the Barkley Marathons

-Run Lab Rat Run was originally called Modified, as it’s core message is about what it means to be genetically engineered.
+Run Lab Rat Run was originally called Modified, as its core message is about what it means to be genetically engineered.
 What does “human” mean, and how will we share the planet with bioengineering humans who are, possibly, far superior physically and mentally to our “natural” selves.
 Will we have a caste system, a hierarchy analogous to white supremacy, with the most modified on top?

 Those questions and many more occurred to me when CRISPR was introduced to the world.
 CRISPR offered new way of genetically modifying pretty much anything, cheaply and easily.
 It’s obvious that within a few years, and far less than a generation, human beings will be editing themselves–first for disease resistance, then for genetic anomalies, and then for, well, whatever we want.